 Why we love this Bag

-The Vulture II is one of those packs that lends itself to versatility, able to fulfil the role of anything from a day pack or EDC solution through to a get home bag and of course, as a dedicated bug out bag for up to 72 hours.
+The Vulture II is one of those packs that lends itself to versatility, able to fulfil the role of anything from a day pack (or similar EDC upgrade solution) through to a get home bag and of course, as a dedicated bug out bag for up to 72 hours.

 A durable 1000 denier construction and good capacity combine to deliver a carrying solution that is both durable and spacious, while remaining modest enough to not draw unwanted attention if you find yourself bugging out with this pack in an emergency situation where discretion is an invaluable feature in and of itself.Find out more here

 If you’re looking for a bug out bag that can be carried as either a duffle style holdall or on your back via traditional backpack straps, then the Mojo Load-Out Bag from Voodoo Tactical is an awesome choice.

 An impressive footprint allows the Mojo to incorporate 11 external pouches of various sizes alongside a huge main compartment to carry literally anything you might need if evacuating an area for up to 72 hours.

 As a larger capacity bag, the Mojo is also available in a wheeled

 With the standard model of measuring in at 39″ x 18″ x 15″, the Mojo is a larger pack than some of the others bags on this list making it an excellent choice for implementing as part of your bug out vehicle strategy while also performing well as a high capacity bug out backpack when the straps are attached.

 One of the key selling points of the Mojo Load-Out bag is the ability to transform the bag from the default holdall configuration to a backpack with the inclusion of removable padded backpack straps.